 Sorts through large amounts of data to identify new or unknown patterns.
 It is often the first step that other processes rely on, such as predictive analytics.
 Databases are often too large or convoluted to find patterns with the naked eye or through simple queries.
-Data mining helps point users in the right direction for further analysis by providing an automated method of discovering previously-neglected trends.|
+Data mining helps point users in the right direction for further analysis by providing an automated method of discovering previously neglected trends.

 Enables users to quickly analyze multidimensional data from different perspectives.
-It is typically made up of three analytical operations: data consolidation, data sorting and classification (drill-down), and analysis of data from a particular perspective (slice-and-dice).
+It is typically made up of three analytical operations: data consolidation, data sorting and classification ("drill-down"), and data analytics from a particular perspective ("slice-and-dice").
 For example, a user could analyze sales numbers for various products by store and by month.
 OLAP allows users to produce this analysis.

 Analyzes current and historical data to make predictions about future risks and opportunities.
 An example of this is credit scoring, which relies on an individual's current financial standing to make predictions about their future credit behavior.

 Extracts and interprets large volumes of text to identify patterns, relationships and sentiment.
 For example, the popularity of social media has made text analytics valuable to companies with a large social footprint.
 Understanding semantic trends is a powerful tool for organizations evaluating purchase intent or customer satisfaction among users of these channels.

-In the words of John W. Tuckey, “The greatest value of a picture is when it forces us to notice what we never expected to see.”
+In the words of John W. Tuckey, “the greatest value of a picture is when it forces us to notice what we never expected to see.”
 Reporting applications are an important way to present data and easily convey the results of analysis.

-Helps users create advanced graphical representations of data via simple user interfaces.
+Helps users create advanced interactive dashboard representations of data via simple user interfaces.
 The ability to visualize information in a graphical format (as opposed to words or numbers) can help users understand data in a more insightful way.
-In addition, new interactive tools can provide teams the ability to both analyze and manipulate reports in real time.|
+In addition, new interactive tools can help teams use analytics and manipulate reports in real-time.

 Dashboards typically highlight key performance indicators (KPIs), which help managers focus on the metrics that are most important to them.
 Dashboards are often browser-based, making them easily accessible by anyone with permissions.

 Allows users to design and generate custom reports.
-Many CRM and ERP systems include built-in report writing tools, but users can also purchase stand-alone applications, such as Crystal Reports, to create ad hoc reports based on complex queries.
-This is especially helpful for organizations that continually modify analyses and need to generate new reports, quickly.|
+Many CRM and ERP systems include built-in BI reporting tools, but users can also purchase standalone applications, such as Crystal Reports, to create ad hoc reports based on complex queries.
+This is especially helpful for organizations that constantly use analytics and need to generate new reports quickly.

 Scorecards attach a numerical weight to performance and map progress toward goals.
 Think of it as dashboards taken one step further.
-In organizations with a strategic performance management methodology (e.g., balanced scorecard, Six Sigma, etc.), scorecards are an effective way to keep tabs on key metrics.
-For example, a scorecard might establish a grade of “A+" to 40% year-over-year growth if the goal was set at 14%.|
+In organizations with a strategic performance-management methodology (e.g., balanced scorecard, Six Sigma etc.), scorecards are an effective way to keep tabs on key metrics.
+For example, a scorecard might establish a grade of “A+" to 40 percent year-over-year growth if the goal was set at 14 percent.

 Before evaluating software, you must determine what type of buyer you are.